A - Z of Tasks.

 whose vision and drive it was to have a community boat.
 Originally

-for Engine: a special marine one drives Dick's Folly along the
+for Engine: special marine engines propel our boats along the

 for Fender which we lost on our first trip out after the

-support of the local community.
-Without a named Fundraiser, each and
+financial support of the local community.
+Without a named Fundraiser,

-every one of the Dick's Folly volunteers plays their part from shaking
+each and every one of the Dick's Folly volunteers plays their part from

-collecting tins to grant form filling.
-With slogans such as "Dick's
+shaking collecting tins to grant form filling.
+With slogans such as

-Folly needs your £o££y" we have managed to keep the Project afloat!
-The
+"Dick's Folly needs your £o££y" we have managed to keep the Project

-Graham Pickett bequest has put the boat back in the water and will allow
+afloat!
+The Graham Pickett bequest has put Dick's Folly back in the

 for Graham Pickett.
 The Project became the main beneficiary of